 - ‘Families for Life, Early Years’ - healthy lifestyle sessions for families with children under five.
 These can be booked online here

-- ‘Families for Life, Primary’ – healthy lifestyle sessions for families with children aged five to 11 years old, which can be booked by ringing or emailing the team with the details below.
+- ‘Families for Life, Primary’ – healthy lifestyle sessions for families with children aged five to 11 years old.
+These can be booked by ringing or emailing the team below.

 If you would like more support, please contact the team at firstname.lastname@example.org or call 020 7974 6736.